theSTremblay/GPT-Image-Scraper/README.md

 * This code leverage OpenAI's API - a paid platform
 * OpenAI's account and pricing models can be found here: https://openai.com/pricing

-If you found any code- snippets or the full code- helpful in the repo, drop a star, helps out in this job market
+&nbsp;&nbsp; :flushed:	 &nbsp;         If you found any code helpful in the repo, drop a star.
+Helps out with the jobs

+:point_right:	 :point_left:

 ## More-to-Come